taufik69/customization/README.md

 - 🔭 HI  I’m currently working on [E-commerce site](https://github.com/taufik69/oreby-backend)💪🛠️

-- 🌱 I’m currently learning devops such as  Kubernetes and also docker🚢
+- 🌱 I’m currently learning DevOps such as  Kubernetes and also docker🚢

-- ❓ Ask me about anything related to MERN stack and related technologies🤗
+- ❓ Ask me about anything related to the MERN stack and related technologies🤗

 - ⚡ Fun fact: I use tabs over spaces